tamino-martinius/node-next-model-knex-connector/README.md

 select "users".* from "users" where ("name" = 'foo')
 ~~~

+If the Object has multiple properties the properties are connected with `and`.

 ~~~js
 User.where({ name: 'foo', age: 18 });
 ~~~
 ~~~sql
 select "users".* from "users" where ("name" = 'foo' and "age" = 18)
 ~~~

+An `where` query can be connected with another `where` or an `orWhere`.
+A second query will encapsulate the query on the topmost layer.

 ~~~js
 User.where({ name: 'foo', age: 18 }).orWhere({ name: 'bar' });